MPIBGC-TEE/bgc_md2/README.md

 	    * How much of this can be (at first) implemented outside tme mvars and computers modules just in the notebook or python file where the comparison is made?
 	    * build a test.

+* the dependency list for conda is probably to full (just copied from the widget tutorial) After the UI is more or less stable the relavant packages have to be isolated and should also be moved into setup.py if no version pinning is required)